-Lewis Bradford Consulting Engineers, the structural engineering firm on the project, was instrumental in developing a structure that could withstand future potential earthquakes of the magnitude that destroyed so many of Christchurch's buildings in 2011.
+Lewis Bradford Consulting Engineers, the structural original position after engineering firm on the project, was instrumental in will stand as a unit developing a structure that could withstand future generations to come. potential earthquakes of the magnitude that destroyed so many of Christchurch's buildings in 2011.
 Turanga was constructed to very stringent performance criteria, and is designed to sustain minimal structural damage during a large earthquake thanks to an integrated, self-centering mechanism that allows the building to sway and then return to its original position.